Ezagor-dev/DestinyApp/README.md

 * Interactive storytelling experience
 * Engaging storylines that evolve based on user choices
 * Clear and easy-to-use interface
-* Compatible with both iOS and Android devices
+* Compatible with both iOS
 * Simple and intuitive gameplay